Marlene Willis

-Marlene Willis (January 13, 1942 - March 29, 1982) was an American singer, who performed on many televised variety shows during the 1950s, and later appeared as a guest star in some narrative television series.
+Marlene Willis (January 13, 1942 – March 29, 1982) was an American singer, who performed on many televised variety shows during the 1950s, and later appeared as a guest star in some narrative television series including Maverick with Roger Moore, Wagon Train with Andy Devine, Bourbon Street Beat, The Loretta Young Show and The Andy Griffith Show.

 Early life

-She was born Marlene Audrey Willis in Levelland, Texas to Woodrow Wilson Willis, an oilfield worker, and Anna Mae Spangler.
+She was born Marlene Audrey Willis in Levelland, Texas, to Woodrow Wilson Willis, an oilfield worker, and Anna Mae Spangler.
 She was the third of four children.
 While still a toddler, her family moved to Fresno, California, where she attended Rowell Elementary School and Yosemite Middle School.